web2py/web2py-book/README.md

 [Read the book online](http://web2py.com/books)

-The gitbub repo includes code and sources.
+The github repo includes code and sources.
 The book sources are in the sources folder.
 You can contribute to the book by submitting patches.

 ## Notes to translators